bellons91/personal-notes/azure/azure-cosmos-db/azure-cosmos-db.md

 ## Stored procedures, Triggers, User-defined functions

 With Azure Cosmos DB you can use **Stored Procedures, Triggers, and User-Defined Functions**.
-To call a stored procedure, trigger, or user-defined function, you need to register it. **Stored procedures are registered per collection**, and can operate on any document or an attachment present in that collection.

-### Stored procedures

-**Stored procedures are written using JavaScript**.
-They can create, update, read, query, and delete items within an Azure Cosmos DB container.

-For partitioned containers, when you run a stored procedure, you must provide a partition key value in the request options. **Stored procedures are always scoped to a partition key**.
-Items that have a different partition key value aren't visible to the stored procedure.
+See [[azure-cosmos-db-triggers-storedprocedures]].

 ## Backup